open-telemetry/oteps/text/0148-sampling-probability.md

 ### Changes proposed

-This OTEP proposes no formal changes in the OpenTelemetry specitication.
+This OTEP proposes no formal changes in the OpenTelemetry specification.
 It is meant to lay a foundation for importing sampled telemetry events from other systems as well as to begin specifying how OpenTelemetry SDKs that use probabilistic `Sampler` implementations should convey inclusion probability and how consumers of this